This glossary defines the core terminology used in

 -

-The basic spatial unit for immature mosquito ecology.
+The basic unit for immature mosquito ecology.
 A model has

 - The per-capita rate at which a mosquito takes blood meals per day.
-Together with \(q\), it determines the rate of contact between mosquitoes and humans.
+Together with \(q\), it determines the human blood feeding rate, the number of human blood meals, per mosquito, per day.

 - \(q\) — human blood feeding fraction